 "We've seen all kinds.
 Sometimes people see a dead animal and just assume it was a satanic cult," SPCA LA President Madeline Bernstein said.
 "Sometimes it's a cat that's been eaten by a coyote."

 Other times, she said, the agency has heard reports from police of ritual or mock-ritual killings of black cats at Halloween.
-Legitimating those accounts,
+Legitimating those accounts, however, is elusive.

 Less sensationally, Bernstein said commercial haunted houses will pick up a cat from a city shelter for about $30 and dump it when business stops.